 COVID-19: On 11 March 2020, the World Health Organisation declared the Coronavirus COVID-19 outbreak to be a pandemic in recognition of its rapid spread across the globe.
-The majority of the governments took increasingly stringent steps to help contain and delay the spread of the virus, which have slowed down the economies worldwide, causing considerable global disruption in business activities and everyday life.
+Many governments took increasingly stringent steps to help contain and delay the spread of the virus, which have slowed down the economies worldwide, causing considerable global disruption in business activities and everyday life.

 Many countries, including Greece, adopted extraordinary and economically costly containment measures, including requiring companies to limit or even suspend normal business operations.
 Governments also implemented restrictions on travelling as well as strict quarantine measures.
-Industries such as tourism and entertainment were directly disrupted by these measures.
-Other industries such as manufacturing and financial services were affected indirectly.
+Industries such as tourism, hospitality and entertainment are expected to be mostly disrupted directly by these measures.
+Other industries such as manufacturing and financial services are expected to be indirectly affected.